daichiTAAA/VSCodeTool/docs/09000_調査/09200_ナレッジベース情報取得に使用できそうなDatabricksAPI.md

 string
 The statement ID is returned upon successfully submitting a SQL statement, and is a required reference for all subsequent calls.
 #### Responses
-200
+##### `200 Request completed successfully.`
-StatementResponse contains `statement_id` and `status`; other fields might be absent or present depending on context.
-In case of an error during execution of the SQL statement -- as opposed to an error while processing the request -- a 200 response is returned with error details in the `status` field.
+* StatementResponse contains `statement_id` and `status`; other fields might be absent or present depending on context.
+In case of an error during execution of the SQL statement -- as opposed to an error while processing the request -- a 200 response is returned with error details in the `status` field. manifest object
-StatementResponse contains statement_id and status; other fields might be absent or present depending on context.
-In case of an error during execution of the SQL statement -- as opposed to an error while processing the request -- a 200 response is returned with error details in the status field. manifest object
 The result manifest provides schema and metadata for the result set.